 Summer Jazz Camp

-Every year since 1984, Monterey Jazz Festival hosts Monterey County students in an intensive, two-week Summer Jazz Camp.
+Every year since 1984, Monterey Jazz Festival hosts students from across the country in our intensive Summer Jazz Camp, with day camp and overnight residency options.

 Monterey Jazz Festival’s Artist-In-Residence works year-round with young musicians in performances and clinics at our Next Generation Jazz Festival, Summer Jazz Camp, and at the Monterey Jazz Festival.
-In 2015, the Artist-In-Residence is the Jazz at Lincoln Center Orchestra.
+In 2019, the Artists-In-Residence will be Allison Miller and Derrick Hodge.

 Big Band Composition Competition / Gerald Wilson Award